Stone Fruits

 Spice Zee Nectaplum

+Spice Zee Nectaplum is well suited for USDA Growing Zones 9A and 9B—ideal for St. Augustine and Northeast Florida gardens.
 'Spice Zee' is a self-fertile nectarine-plum hybrid with striking red skin and white flesh.
 Its sweet-spicy flavor and ornamental foliage make it a backyard favorite.

 - Lowest survival temperature: ~−10°F